Earn a Computer Programming Certificate Online

 The online Introduction to Computer Programming Certificate can be a powerful first step to continued educational advancement.
 Consider applying your credits toward an associate degree in computer science or a bachelor's with our online computer science degree.

-You'll have the chance to participate in extracurricular activities and events like:
+You'll have the chance to participate in extracurricular activities and events like National Cyber League competitions, in which you'll join practical, hands-on experiences.

 Acceptance decisions are made on a rolling basis throughout the year for our 6 (8-week) undergraduate terms.